For some people flying is a piece of cake.

 What I’ve done is come up with some tips that have proven to help me conquer my anxieties and fly stress-free.

 This post contains affiliate links, which means I receive a small commission if you make a purchase using these links.
-It is no additional cost to you and I cross my heart I only recommend products&deals that will help you get the most out of your travel experience.
+It is no additional cost to you and I only recommend products & deals that will help you get the most out of your travel experience.

 I absolutely love checking off each item on my Knock-Knock Pack List.